Snakebite envenoming (SBE) annually kills ~100,000 people worldwide, with 4-fold more suffering life-altering morbidity.

 Galleria mellonella have gained momentum as a replacement for vertebrate models in the last decade.
 Developing a Galleria model for SBE would provide a lower-cost, lower-labour intensive, high-throughput non-vertebrate alternative model.

-Following on from our promising pilot data, funded by an NC3Rs project grant we will aim to
+Following on from our promising pilot data, we were awarded an NC3Rs project grant.
+Within this grant we aim to;

 - Validate the model to quantify snake venom induced coagulopathy, neurotoxicity and cytotoxicity to mirror pathology observed in rodent in vitro studies